 The pandemic highlighted the need for urgency in addressing major societal challenges.
 For example, US researchers had been working on mRNA vaccines for years before the pandemic made the technology critical.2

-The lesson for other challenges, from cybersecurity to climate change, is obvious: Governments can and should take steps to speed up the development of innovative solutions for the benefit of society—focusing on reducing friction by strengthening innovation ecosystems and providing funding, coordination, and strategy for critical issues.
+The lesson for other challenges, from cybersecurity to climate change, is obvious: Governments can and should take steps to speed up the development of innovative solutions for the benefit of society—focussing on reducing friction by strengthening innovation ecosystems and providing funding, coordination and strategy for critical issues.

 Cybersecurity.
 Cybercrime incidents cost the global economy more than US$1 trillion.3 Beyond dollars, cybercrime also represents a threat to infrastructure and intellectual property.
 To address this threat, collaborators in multiple sectors are furthering advances in cybersecurity.

-New York City’s new Cyber NYC initiative has three objectives—developing the city’s cyber workforce, catalyzing cyber innovation, and establishing New York as the global cybersecurity capital.
-With US$100 million in public and private funding, Cyber NYC collaborates with the city’s unique cybersecurity ecosystem, including universities, venture capitalists, and tech firms, and aims to create 10,000 cybersecurity jobs in the New York area.
-Its multipronged approach includes a City University masters’ program with reduced tuition, a startup accelerator to connect venture capital with cybersecurity startups, and a US$1 million prize for solutions that protect the city’s small and midsized companies from cyberattacks.4
+New York City’s new Cyber NYC initiative has three objectives—developing the city’s cyber workforce, catalysing cyber innovation and establishing New York as the global cybersecurity capital.
+With US$100 million in public and private funding, Cyber NYC collaborates with the city’s unique cybersecurity ecosystem, including universities, venture capitalists and tech firms, and aims to create 10,000 cybersecurity jobs in the New York area.
+Its multipronged approach includes a City University masters’ programme with reduced tuition, a startup accelerator to connect venture capital with cybersecurity startups, and a US$1 million prize for solutions that protect the city’s small and midsized companies from cyberattacks.4

-Or consider the US Cybersecurity and Infrastructure Security Agency (CISA), which set up the Joint Cyber Defense Collaborative (JCDC), a dedicated public-private collaborative to ramp up cyber defense operations in August 2021.
+Or consider the US Cybersecurity and Infrastructure Security Agency (CISA), which set up the Joint Cyber Defense Collaborative (JCDC), a dedicated public-private collaborative to ramp up cyber defence operations in August 2021.
 The collaborative seeks to integrate cyber capabilities sitting across industry and government agencies (federal, state, and local).
-Through JCDC, CISA is drawing up a comprehensive whole-of-nation cyber defense plan.
-Prominent industry partners in this initiative include Amazon Web Services, Google Cloud, Microsoft, and Verizon.5
+Through JCDC, CISA is drawing up a comprehensive whole-of-nation cyber defence plan.
+Prominent industry partners in this initiative include Amazon Web Services, Google Cloud, Microsoft and Verizon.5

 Growing inequalities pose another societal challenge and threaten progress.
 Low-carbon energy sources won’t slow emissions if the world’s poor still need to cook dinner over coal.
-For this reason, many governments attempting to catalyze innovation now incorporate inclusion strategies into their programs.
+For this reason, many governments attempting to catalyse innovation now incorporate inclusion strategies into their programmes.